pmbrent/Ready/README.md

 [livelink]: http://www.readybooks.xyz/

-## Get Ready to find your next favorite book!
+## Get Ready to find your new favorite book!

 Ready is a web application inspired by Goodreads built using Ruby on Rails and React.js.
 Ready allows users to: